itislu/42_minishell_tester/README.md

 ---

-# How To Launch The Tester
+# How To Launch the Tester

 ```
 mstest m  # Run mandatory tests